What is the difference between Automation and Advanced Automation?

 I'm new to the system, do I need the Advanced Automations Module?

-A. No. on it's own, the system provides a great solution for creating, sending and tracking your email & SMS communications.
+No - on its own, the system provides a great solution for creating, sending and tracking your email & SMS communications.
 The Advanced Automations module will always be accessible within your account should you require it’s functionality in the future.
 If and when the time comes, you can simply contact our Support Team and discuss your requirements and if the Advanced Automations Module is the solution for you, they can add the tab within your account and possibly a trial of the feature so you can get started with this module.

 Many new clients begin their experience by sending introductory communications to build and update their lists and, when they’re ready to take the next step, sending automated and targeted communications to specific segments of their database could take their online marketing communications to the next level.